 - Pay with Cash

 Reorganizing how you pay for expenses can also help you with your business debt load.
 If you carry on to use a business credit card to make the purchases or pay for expenses, you’re only increasing your debt—putting you always in worry about how to pay it off.
 The best way to manage your expenses is to pay them via cash or cash equivalents such as checks temporarily, as per your budget, which can allow you to buy only what you can afford.
 This not only prevents debt accumulation but also helps to eliminate procuring new debt.
 This might not be a suitable option for many—especially when you’re planning to restructure your debt.
 While restructuring debt, you really want to have money on hand to look favorable to lenders.
 Think carefully before choosing this option as your debt elimination goals.

 Having a conversation with your creditors and lenders can also help reduce your debt load or interest over time.

 Start with negotiating for lower interest rates with them.
-For credit cards, you can do this by transferring existing balances to a 0% introductory APR credit cards that offer lower interest rate.
+For credit cards, you can do this by transferring existing balances to a 0% introductory APR credit cards that offer a lower interest rate.
 For loans, discuss your options with lenders for flexibility.
 If you’re making regular timely payments, you can also negotiate lower rates.
-Second step is to consolidate your loans into one payment in order to lower your monthly costs without hurting your credit.
+The second step is to consolidate your loans into one payment in order to lower your monthly costs without hurting your credit.
 This option will surely comfort your repayment load and help keep you away from going default.

 - Develop a Debt Repayment Schedule